kennygrant/bestiary/maps.md

   d.mu.Unlock
 }
 ```

+Be careful when using mutexes or maps not to inadvertently make copies of them \(for example if you passed Data below by value to a function, the mutex would be copied along with the data\).
+For this reason you will sometimes see mutexes declared as pointers, but the important point is not to copy them \(or their data\).

 It is often clearer to put the mutex right next to the data they protect; convention is to name them mu and place them above the field which they protect.
 You should very rarely need to explicitly initialise a mutex or use a pointer to a mutex, the zero value can be used directly as above.